asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 playing audio from multiple sources concurrently and lacks native Bluetooth support.
 For example, Raspberry Pi OS recently switched to PulseAudio.

-PulseAudio works on top of ALSA and primarily acts as a background process, taking input from one or more sources and then redirecting these sources to one or more sinks.
-So PA does the job of mixing.
+PulseAudio basically mediates access to audio resources on your system so mixing, volumes, routing policy etc. It works on top of ALSA and primarily acts as a background process, taking input from one or more sources and then redirecting these sources to one or more sinks thus carrying out the job of software mixing.
 Without this only one program would have been able to playback sound at a time.

 Some of the helpful features PA provides are: